openemr/openemr/CONTRIBUTING.md

     [![Getting Started Video Tutorial](Documentation/images/easy-dev-intro.png)](https://youtu.be/D4tXP5G9-sY)

 - (Recommend using Ubuntu Desktop 22.04 for above video and other videos in the [OpenEMR Easy Docker Development Environment Video Series](https://www.youtube.com/playlist?list=PLFiWG_dDadgQT7zjqvEqbXm1OiuubOVO8).
-Easiest way to do this is setting up a [Ubuntu Desktop 22.04 Virtual Machine on VirtualBox](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox) or which recommend configuring with 40GB hard drive, assigning 25% of computer memory, and assigning 25% of cpu cores to the virtual machine.)
+Easiest way to do this is setting up a [Ubuntu Desktop 22.04 Virtual Machine on VirtualBox](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox), which recommend configuring with 40GB hard drive, assigning 25% of computer memory, and assigning 25% of cpu cores to the virtual machine.)

-    - If you're getting started with an M-Series Mac here is [How to run Ubuntu 22.04 VMs on Apple M1 ARM-based systems for free](https://medium.com/@paulrobu/how-to-run-ubuntu-22-04-vms-on-apple-m1-arm-based-systems-for-free-c8283fb38309).

 1. [Create your own fork of OpenEMR](https://github.com/openemr/openemr/fork) (you will need a GitHub account) and `git clone` it to your local machine.

     - For the Video Tutorial, click below: